mayouni/stzlib/libraries/stzlib/doc/narrations/stzsections-merging-narration.md

 [ [ 9, 12 ], [ 10, 13 ], [ 26, 29 ], [ 11, 14 ], [ 8, 11 ], [ 12, 15 ] ]
 ```

-And merged them into two clean, non-overlapping sections:
+And merged them into two clean, **non-overlapping** sections:
 ```
 [ [ 8, 15 ], [ 26, 29 ] ]
 ```

 This merging process ensures that our string manipulation operations work correctly.
-The first merged section `[8, 15]` cleanly captures all the overlapping "Ring" duplicates, while the second section `[26, 29]` handles the duplicated "Ruby".
-When these merged sections are used with RemoveSections(), we get exactly the result we want.
+The first merged section `[8, 15]` cleanly captures all the overlapping `"Ring"` duplicates, while the second section `[26, 29]` handles the duplicated `"Ruby"`.
+When these merged sections are used internally with `RemoveSections()`, we get exactly the result we want.

-This example demonstrated the critical importance of proper section merging in string manipulation.
+This example demonstrated the critical importance of **proper section merging in string manipulation**.
 Without this feature, operations involving overlapping or inclusive sections could produce unexpected and incorrect results.
-By first consolidating such sections into a clean, non-overlapping set of sections, Softanza ensures reliable and predictable string manipulation outcomes.

 ---

 ## Conclusion

-The section merging features in Softanza provide a robust solution for handling different types of section-merging scenarios.
-Whether you need to merge contained sections (`MergeInclusive()`), overlapping sections (`MergeOverlapping()`), or both (`MergeSections()`), these methods offer both specialized and comprehensive solutions.
+The **section merging** features in Softanza provide a robust solution for handling different types of section-merging scenarios.
+Whether you need to merge **contained sections** (`MergeInclusive()`), **overlapping sections** (`MergeOverlapping()`), or **both** (`MergeSections()`), these methods offer both specialized and comprehensive solutions.

-The implementation of these features was driven by real-world needs, particularly in string manipulation scenarios where consistent handling of sections is crucial.
-However, their utility extends far beyond string operations, making them valuable tools for any situation involving section management, from scheduling systems to memory allocation.
+The implementation of these features, like the wide majority of Softanza, was driven by **real-world needs**, particularly in string manipulation scenarios where consistent handling of sections is crucial.
+However, their utility extends **far beyond string operations**, making them valuable tools for any situation involving section management, from scheduling systems to memory allocation.